 Ashley is a career educator who has proudly practiced as a Speech-Language Pathologist in public, private, and independent learning institutions on three continents.
 After spending a decade in the Department of Education, she decided to focus her expertise through her private practice.
 She treasures her role as a therapist where I help children reach academic success and educate parents about the laws regarding special education.
 I currently have my own private practice where I provide home visits and work with a variety of students with articulation disorders, Apraxia, Autism, language difficulties, and other health impairments.
 She provides individual therapy, family coaching, and professional development locally and abroad.
 She also truly enjoys combining her knowledge and practice as a Speech- Language Pathologist with my training in many multisensory reading programs to help struggling readers including Wilson and Orton- Gillingham.
-In addition, I am an Adjunct Professor at Yeshiva University’s Stern College for Woman and the Katz School of Science and Health where I teach undergraduate students majoring in Communication Sciences and Disorders.
+In addition, I am an Adjunct Professor at Yeshiva University’s Stern College for Woman and the Katz School of Science and Health where I teach graduate and undergraduate students majoring in Communication Sciences and Disorders.
 As an Adjunct Professor, I have been able to bring my enthusiasm and passion about the field to inspire others.

 I received my Bachelor of Science degree in Communication Disorders from New York University and my Masters of Science in Speech-Language Pathology from Brooklyn College.
 Subsequently, I received a Masters in Education from Hunter College focusing on educational leadership, administration, and supervision.
 I maintain a certificate of clinical competence in Speech-Language Pathology from the American Speech-Language and Hearing Association (ASHA).

 I believe in a collaborative approach to therapy in which parents, teachers, and other therapists work together to provide an optimal environment for success.
 I strive to create a fun and positive learning environment for my clients.
 Additionally, I believe in working on incorporating functional skills in therapy in order to promote carryover of speech therapy skills.